 Kirklees Academy

-The Independent Schools Inspectorate (ISI) recently inspected Pivot Academy Leeds and noted that Leadership & Management were a significant strength of the organisation: Directors, Leaders and staff work relentlessly in the best interest of the pupils' wellbeing.
+The Independent Schools Inspectorate (ISI) recently inspected Pivot Academy Kirklees and noted that Leadership & Management were a significant strength of the organisation: Directors, Leaders and staff work relentlessly in the best interest of the pupils' wellbeing.

 The ISI framework resonated more with our visions and values.
 At the core of the inspection are four areas: